Plagiarism and Similarity Index Policy

 9. Editorial Discretion

-Final decisions regarding similarity and plagiarism rest with the Editor-in-Chief, based on ethical standards and scholarly judgment.
+The final decision regarding plagiarism and similarity levels rests with the Editor-in-Chief, based on ethical guidelines and scholarly judgment.